Helping people from culturally and linguistically diverse backgrounds

 Harmony Day is a day of cultural respect for everyone who calls Australia home from the traditional owners of this land to those who have come from many countries around the world.

 Council celebrates this nationally recognised event in conjunction with the Spot Festival in March each year.

 In order to assist the needs of residents who have English as a second language, a number of Council staff have been trained as language aides to provide assistance to people from culturally and linguistically diverse backgrounds.

 Council also has access to the Telephone Interpreter Service (TIS).

 Information in other languages on our website

-Helping new arrivals
+Helping new migrants

 Assisting newly arrived immigrants, Council maintains close links with migrant and multicultural services.
 For more information, contact:

 Sydney Multicultural Community Services: programs in Aged Care, Settlement and the broader community through Australian Government funded initiatives such as Multicultural Home Care Packages and the 22 member consortium NSW Settlement Partnership (NSP).

 South East Community Connect: provides a diverse range of community service programs and community engagement activities for people living in the locals government areas, Botany, Randwick, Woollahra, Waverley, City of Sydney.